Gaston Molina

-Molina was a hard working player both in Argentina and Vietnam and was admired by the fans.
+Nicknamed El Loquillo, Molina was a hard working player both in Argentina and Vietnam and was admired by the fans.
 In Vietnam, he was a key player of SHB Da Nang as the club won the 2009 title.
-Molina joined Bình Dương in September 2009 and was a key player, helping his team reach the semi-final of the 2009 AFC Cup.
+He was sent away by the club for ill-discipline and Molina subsequently joined Bình Dương in September 2009 and was a key player, helping his team reach the semi-final of the 2009 AFC Cup.

+Molina was found dead in a hotel in Ho Chi Minh City on 26 February 2010.
+The cause was initially believed to be drug overdose.